mariamalabkari/Write_a_Data_Science_Blog_Post/README.md

     <li>There are only few people make money from stackoverflow</li>
     <li>People in Unaited Satates make more salary</li>
     <li>People in United Satates use stackoverflow for money more than other countries</li>
+    <li>People with a doctoral degrees make more money from Stack OverFlow</li>
 </ul>

 ### Data Source